INF 2176 Information Management in Organizations: Models and Platforms

 Choo, Chun Wei, Brian Detlor, and Don Turnbull.
 2000.
 Web Work: Information Seeking and Knowledge Work on the Web.
 Boston, MA: Kluwer Academic Press.
 [Recommended]

 In the first assignment, each student writes an essay focusing on one of the principal modes of organizational information use (sense making, knowledge creation, or decision making).
 The essay should also discuss how information systems or information services may be designed and managed to support that mode of information use.
 [40%]

-Students are encouraged to prepare for each class by completing suggested readings and cases, and participating in class discussions and presentations.
+Students are encouraged to prepare for each class by completing suggested readings and cases, and to participate actively in class discussions, exercises, and presentations.
 [10%]